metalinspired/NestedSet/README.md

 ## Introduction

-This library allows you to manipulate records in database using [Nested set model](https://en.wikipedia.org/wiki/Nested_set_model)
+This library allows you to manipulate records in database using [Nested set model](https://en.wikipedia.org/wiki/Nested_set_model).

-Testes on MySQL, SQLite and MS SQL Server.
+Tested on MySQL, SQLite and MS SQL Server.

 ## Requirements